tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 The paper {{<ref-link "[GHP18]">}} goes over this notion of combiners, and presents a very elegant construction.

-The basic idea is that to encapsulate, you call each of the individual KEMs first, giving you $(k_A, c_A)$ and $(k_B, c_B)$.
+To encapsulate, you call each of the individual
+KEMs first, giving you $(k_A, c_A)$ and $(k_B, c_B)$.
 Next, $(c_A, c_B)$ becomes your ciphertext.
 Now, you need some way to combine all of this information to derive a single key $k$.
 One idea would be to simply xor the two keys, giving you $k \gets k_A \oplus k_B$.
 Unfortunately, [this is not IND-CCA secure](https://twitter.com/cronokirby/status/1554092874538668032), because the resulting key is malleable.

 The idea in this paper is instead to use a kind of pseudo-random function (PRF) to derive the result:

 $$